Velladriel/BadgerDownloader/cookie_generator/README.md

    docker-compose --profile cookies up -d
    ```
 3. The service will automatically:
+   - Install the required Playwright browser (Chromium)
-   - Run on a schedule (see `cookie-cron` file)
+   - Run on a schedule (once daily at 5 AM, see `cookie-cron` file)
    - Save cookies to a shared volume that the main application can access
-   - Log its activity to /app/cron.log inside the container
+   - Log its activity to /app/cookies/cron.log inside the container

 4. To stop the service:
    ```bash